Biblical criticism: Twentieth century

 New Testament scholar Joachim Jeremias (1900–1979) used linguistics, and Jesus's first-century Jewish environment, to interpret the New Testament.
 The biblical theology movement of the 1950s produced debate between Old Testament and New Testament scholars over the unity of the Bible.
 The rise of redaction criticism closed this debate by bringing about a greater emphasis on diversity.
 The New quest for the historical Jesus began in 1953 and was so-named in 1959 by James M. Robinson.

 After 1970, biblical criticism began to change radically and pervasively.
 New criticism, which developed as an adjunct to literary criticism, was concerned with the particulars of style.
 New historicism, a literary theory that views history through literature, also developed.
 Biblical criticism began to apply new literary approaches such as structuralism and rhetorical criticism, which concentrated less on history and more on the texts themselves.
-In the 1970s, the New Testament scholar E. P. Sanders (b.
-1937) advanced the New Perspective on Paul, which has greatly influenced scholarly views on the relationship between Pauline Christianity and Jewish Christianity in the Pauline epistles.
+In the 1970s, the New Testament scholar E. P. Sanders (1937–2022) advanced the New Perspective on Paul, which has greatly influenced scholarly views on the relationship between Pauline Christianity and Jewish Christianity in the Pauline epistles.
 Sanders also advanced study of the historical Jesus by putting Jesus's life in the context of first-century Second-Temple Judaism.
 In 1974, the theologian Hans Frei published The Eclipse of Biblical Narrative, which became a landmark work leading to the development of post-critical interpretation.
 The third period of focused study on the historical Jesus began in 1988.

 By 1990, biblical criticism as a primarily historical discipline changed into a group of disciplines with often conflicting interests.
 New perspectives from different ethnicities, feminist theology, Catholicism and Judaism offered insights previously overlooked by the majority of white male Protestants who had dominated biblical criticism from its beginnings.
-Globalization also brought different worldviews, while other academic fields such as Near Eastern studies, sociology, and anthropology became active in expanding biblical criticism as well.
-These new points of view created awareness that the Bible can be rationally interpreted from many different perspectives.
+Globalization also introduced different worldviews; these new points-of-view created awareness that the Bible can be rationally interpreted from many different perspectives.
 In turn, this awareness changed biblical criticism's central concept from the criteria of neutral judgment to that of beginning from a recognition of the various biases the reader brings to the study of the texts.